| Course information | |

 Course description

-Through key readings, lectures, case studies, and practical exercises, and educative games, students will critically assess how housing and land policy approaches have evolved and how they contribute to or hinder the realisation of equitable access to land, adequate housing, and spatial justice.
+Through key readings, lectures, case studies, practical exercises, and workshops, students will critically assess how housing and land policy approaches have evolved and how they contribute to or hinder the realisation of equitable access to land, adequate housing, and socio-spatial and environmental justice.

 Learning objectives